 Over to You!

-From Monet’s dreamy landscapes to Picasso’s distorted portraits, modern artists and their artworks still drive crowds to museums, incite heated debates, and set splashy auction records.
+Our overview contains some of the most famous modern artists who exerted an enormous influence on the course of modern art.
+From Claude Monet and his dreamy landscapes to Frida Kahlo and her raw self-portraits, modern masters and their artworks still drive crowds to museums, incite heated debates, and set splashy auction records.

 Got blank, boring walls?
 We’ve got you covered!
 Check out our amazing choice of high-quality art posters!
 Hang your favorite masterpiece on that empty wall and bring more art into your life!

 Are there any other famous modern artists you think we should include on our list?
 Let us know in the comments!

 If you made it this far, you might also enjoy other articles from our series: